 International schools in Zambia

 There are a number of international schools in Zambia, mostly based in Lusaka.
-Most of these follow the curriculum of their home country (mostly American and British), with some offering the International Baccalaureate programme.
+Most of these follow American and British curricula, while some offer the International Baccalaureate programme.

 Unlike public and private schools, international schools in Zambia often have their school year running according to their country of origin’s academic year.
 For example, some American schools follow the typical US school year beginning in August rather than Zambia's school year which begins in January.